learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

 * **Document the issue**: After explaining the concept, if the student still doesn't understand, document the issue in their admin profile.
 Click on their icon in at the top of their question in AAQ to get to the student’s `/admin` page.
 Make a note that the student is having an issue with the specific concept and explain where they're lost and what you steps you took to try to explain the issue, as well as any other relevant info.

-* **Escalate the issue**: If you see other TCs have already pointed out that this student doesn’t understand the concept, [fill out the Additional Support form noted in this article](https://github.com/flatiron-labs/technical-coach-resources/blob/master/feedback.md). **Note: If it's a paying student, it is especially important to leave a note in their admin profile and email or Slack the Technical Coach Manager or the Section Lead in so we can get this student additional help!**
+* **Escalate the issue**: If you see other TCs have already pointed out that this student doesn’t understand the concept, [fill out the Additional Support form noted in this article](https://github.com/flatiron-labs/technical-coach-resources/blob/master/feedback.md). **Note: If it's a paying student, it is especially important to leave a note in their admin profile and email or Slack the Faculty Manager, the Section Lead, or their Cohort Lead so we can get this student additional help!**

 **Video Example** [Student is having issues conceptually and needs guidance to get on the right track](https://youtu.be/q2WoFBdyXxI)